web-infra-dev/modern.js/packages/builder/builder-doc/en/config/tools/sass.md

 ### Object Type

-When `tools.sass` is `Object` type, it is merged with the default config via Object.assign.
+When `tools.sass` is `Object` type, it is merged with the default config through Object.assign.
+It should be noted that `sassOptions` is merged through deepMerge in a deep way.

 For example:

 ```js
 export default {